Experience Sheffield Scholarships – Clearing and Adjustment

-Students from the EU, who are not eligible to receive a Maintenance Loan from Student Finance, will be asked to provide evidence to confirm their household income.
+Eligible students who live or lived in the EU, who are not eligible to receive a Maintenance Loan from Student Finance, will be asked to provide evidence to confirm their household income.

 Can international students apply?

-No, you need to be eligible to pay the home rate fees for your course to apply.
+No, you need to be eligible to pay the Home rate fees for your course to apply.